dan2105/FFAnalysis/docs/Tutorial.md

 Ttz_MC_bbar_afterFSR_from_tbar_pt               Float_t         Dataset
 ```

-Since the variables needed to form the TLVs for the truth b/bar particles are **not** systematic-dependent, this is also a good oportunity to use `Define` instead of `systematicDefine`.
+Since the variables needed to form the TLVs for the truth b/bar particles are **not** systematic-dependent, this is a good oportunity to use `Define` instead of `systematicDefine`.
 The code we need to add is:

 <div style="background-color:rgb(227, 253, 237); padding: 15px; border-radius: 6px; margin-bottom: 15px; border-left: 4px solid rgb(8, 191, 41);">
 <strong style="color:rgb(1, 142, 32);"></strong>